xileF1337/riboswitch_design/optimize_context/README.md

 # Sequence Context optimization for Transcrptional Riboswitches

-For a given riboswitch and a 5' leader sequence, design a decoupling sequence insert placed between both sequences that minimizes the structural interference between leader and riboswitch, i.e., which minimizes the probability that base pairs form between these two domains.
+For a given 5' leader sequence and a riboswitch, design a decoupling sequence insert placed between both sequences that minimizes the structural interference between leader and riboswitch, i.e., which minimizes the probability that base pairs form between these two domains.

 ## Dependencies